-Pre-Cleaner mainframe is proper distance from belt surface on both ends of mainframe and parallel to the pulley shaft.

-Pre-Cleaner blade tip does not lie in path of material flow.
+- ✓ Pre-Cleaner mainframe is proper distance from belt surface on both ends of mainframe. - Pre-Cleaner blade tip is at or below horizontal center line of pulley and does not lie in path of material flow.

-Blades are centered on belt.
+✓ Blades are centered on belt.